robertkottelin/portable-portfolio/public/content/Projects.md

   - Link [https://github.com/robertkottelin/environment-monitor]

 ## Decentralized Social Network
-A decentralized social network built on the Solana blockchain with Rust and Javascript.
+A decentralized social network built on the Solana blockchain with Rust and Javascript and is accessed though a web interface.
+The Solana blockchain serves as the backbone for the platform, and allows for secure, decentralized data storage and sharing of user data and content.
 - ![600x200](https://via.placeholder.com/600x200)
 - Tags: Category 3
 - Badges: